NYS Fair 2022 day 9 forecast: It will likely be the coolest day of the whole fair - NewsBreak

 Related

-Best day for New York State Fair attendance this year comes on Day 11

-Geddes, N.Y. — More people attended the state fair Saturday than any other day so far this year.
-A total of 93,512 people attended on the 11th day of the fair.
-That was just 3,715 people more than last Saturday’s daily attendance of 89,797.
-Previously, last Saturday’s attendance was the highest daily total of this year’s fair.
-But this Saturday turned out to be an even more popular day to attend the fair.
-A total of 735,924 people have now attended the fair so far in 2022.

-Day 13 at the NY State Fair: Our final handpicked menu and schedule (video)
+Day 11 at the NY State Fair: Today’s handpicked menu and schedule (video)

-Geddes, N.Y. — Despite what the calendar says, we’re saying goodbye to summer at the close of the State Fair tonight, and we’re offering autumn a big ‘Helloooo!’.
-We will do that after we give the State Fair one more go-around before bidding it farewell until Aug.
-23, 2023.

-Axe: Fans brought the noise for Syracuse against Louisville.
-Can they keep the Dome roaring all season?
+Geddes, N.Y. — Everyday at the New York State Fair is like Christmas when we were kids.
+You knew you were going to get presents back then; you just didn’t know what would appear under the tree.
+Now, you can show up to the fairgrounds knowing you’re going to eat a meal or two or three, but you don’t know what it’ll be.
+It’s always a surprise.

 Day 12 at the NY State Fair: Today’s menu combines the best from two stands to create glorious surf & turf (video)